RohitPatil555/dpdk-book/docs/modules/threading.md

 # Threading Model

 In DPDK, processing/worker thread call lcore and those are created equal to number of CPU.
+And this thread are basically use to process data plane processing.

-There is a max limit for lcore that is configure during compilation time.
+There is a max limit for lcore that is configure during compilation time as shwon below.
 ```
 meson configure -Dmax_lcores=<number of core>
 ```
-let say, system have 32 core and max is set to 16.
+let see, how this work ?
+Consider you have system with 32 core and max is set to 16.
 Then DPDK create only 16 lcore thread.
+And if system have 8 core and max limit set to 16.
+Then DPDK create only 8 lcore thread.

 Now, lets look at lcore threading behaviour with configuration.
+Please foloow below steps to understand more about lcore.

 #### Code